davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Consuming Unsigned Certificates

-X.509 signatures of type id-alg-unsigned are always invalid.
-This contrasts with {{JWT}}.
-When processing X.509 certificates without verifying signatures, receivers MAY accept id-alg-unsigned.
-When verifying X.509 signatures, receivers MUST reject id-alg-unsigned.
+X.509 signatures of type id-alg-unsigned are always invalid:

+* When processing X.509 certificates without verifying signatures, receivers MAY accept id-alg-unsigned.
+* When verifying X.509 signatures, receivers MUST reject id-alg-unsigned.

 In particular, X.509 validators MUST NOT accept id-alg-unsigned in the place of a signature in the certification path.

-X.509 applications must already account for unknown signature algorithms, so applications are RECOMMENDED to satisfy these requirements by ignoring this document.
-An unmodified X.509 validator will not recognize id-alg-unsigned and is thus already expected to reject it in the certification path.
+It is expected that most unmodified X.509 applications will already be compliant with this guidance.
+Applications are thus RECOMMENDED to satisfy these requirements by ignoring this document, and instead treating id-alg-unsigned as the same as an unrecognized signature algorithm.
+An unmodified X.509 validator will unable to verify the signature (Step (a.1) of
+{{Section 6.1.3 of !RFC5280}}) and thus reject the certification path.
 Conversely, in contexts where an X.509 application was ignoring the self-signature, id-alg-unsigned will also be ignored, but more efficiently.

-In other contexts, applications may require modifications.
-For example, an application that uses self-signedness in interpreting its local configuration may need to modify its configuration model or user interface before using an unsigned certificate as a trust anchor.
+In other contexts, an application may require modifications, or limit itself to particular forms of unsigned certificate.
+For example, an application might check self-signedness to classify locally-configured certificates as trust anchors or untrusted intermediates.
+Such an application may need to modify its configuration model or user interface before using an unsigned certificate as a trust anchor.

 # Security Considerations